Lee was the representative for New York’s 33rd congressional district and was a Republican. He served from 1979 to 1982.

 Lee is shown as a purple triangle ▲ in our ideology-leadership chart below.
-Each dot was a member of the House of Representatives.
+Each dot was a member of the House of Representatives in 1982.
 The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).

 Some of Lee’s most recently sponsored bills include...